-Teachers, caterers and school nurses have a key role in influencing pupils' knowledge, skills and attitudes about food, so it is important that they are familiar with healthy eating guidelines.
-To facilitate this information is received from the Healthy School's team and shared amongst staff.
+Teachers, caterers and school nurses have a key role in influencing pupils' knowledge, skills and attitudes about food, so it is important that they are familiar with the standards for school food in England.
+To facilitate this information is received from the Public Health Soth Tees and is readily available on the Government website.

 A valuable contribution is made by the school nurse and outside agencies in supporting class teachers, eg Mellors.
 The school's code of practice for visiting speakers is adopted regarding safeguarding.

-Resources for the teaching of healthy eating in PSE have been selected to complement the delivery of the curriculum in other subject areas.
-Samples from some of these resources are stored in the PSHE folder in the staff shared area.
-The range of resources are available, through healthy eating team and PSE lead.
-Resources are also available for pupils online and in the library.
+Resources for the teaching of healthy eating in PHSE are selected to complement the delivery of the curriculum in other subject areas.